PyCQA/redbaron/docs/tuto.rst

 * for example: in :file:`1 + 2` the top node is :file:`+`, the left one is :file:`1` and the right one is :file:`2`
 * in :file:`(1 + 2) + 3` the top node is, again, :file:`+`, but the left one is actually :file:`(1 + 2)` which is again, another :file:`+` node! and so on and so on
 * the classical approach for this is the `Abstract Syntax Tree (AST) <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`_ (it is used by compilers and interpreters like cpython)
-* RedBaron is using `Baron <https://github.com/psycojoker/baron>`_ which is producing something slightly different: a Full Syntax Tree (FST), it's like an AST except is keeps every informations possible to be lossless.
+* RedBaron is using `Baron <https://github.com/psycojoker/baron>`_ which is producing something slightly different: a Full Syntax Tree (FST).
+It's like an AST except it keeps every informations possible to be lossless.
 The FST is in JSON.
 Also: it has been thought to be used by humans
 * So, where BeautifulSoup wraps the HTML datastructure into objects, RedBaron do the same thing for the FST datastructure

 Example of an AST for some language that looks like Go: